What Are the Louvre’s Most Overlooked Treasures?

 Why this section matters

-| By this point, the decorative arts no longer look like a side route.
-They look like one of the clearest ways to understand what the Louvre really contains. |
+By this point, the decorative arts no longer look like a side route.
+They become one of the clearest ways to understand what the Louvre really contains.

 A good visit to the decorative arts depends less on speed than on order.
 Once the sequence is right, the department becomes far easier to read.